-Problem: There is some open space in Rabbit where several farmers would like to develop a chicken farm or grown corn.
-Although water quality isn't currently an issue in the town, both the corn farm and the chicken facility could create a lot of waste, and it would require a lot of water from the river.
+Problem: There is some open space in Rabbit where several farmers would like to grow corn.
+Although water quality isn't currently an issue in the town, a corn farm could create pollution, and it would require a lot of water from the river.
 Plus, the downstream city of Moose is already complaining about water pollution from Rabbit.